-- visited those who are in hospital or were unwell, - made regular visits to those who were unable to get to the church, usually because of old age,
+- visited those who are in hospital or were unwell, - made regular visits to those who were unable to get to the church, often because of infirmity or old age, - provide lifts to meetings for several elderly folk,

-- took folk to their clinics or to hospital, - provided lifts to meetings for several elderly folk, - helped old folk with shopping and 'simple jobs' in the house and garden, - gave basic encouragement for the bereaved.
-(Note that the church has close links with the Woodside Bereavement Service who are able to provide 'in-depth' counselling), - cared for those with learning difficulties during morning services, - provided signing for the hearing impaired during morning services, - sent a birthday card to each person who often attended our church (approx 250 cards), - helped old folk with official forms, - ensured that any urgent needs of folk were brought to the attention of the whole church for prayer.
+- take folk to their clinics or to hospital when possible, - arrange help with "simple jobs" in the house and garden for those unable to tackle such things themselves, - give basic support and encouragement for the bereaved.
+(Note that the church has close links with the Woodside Bereavement Service who are able to provide 'in-depth' counselling), - care for those with learning difficulties during morning services, - provide signing for the hearing impaired during morning services, - send a birthday card to each person who often attended our church (approx 250 cards), - ensure that any urgent needs of folk were brought to the attention of the whole church for prayer.